Tell your tutor, human resources team or line manager if you have a complaint - your organisation may be able to solve your problem informally.

 Education and Skills Funding Agency

-ESFA will acknowledge your complaint within 5 days and will let you know what will happen next.
+The ESFA will reply to let you know what will happen next.

 If you’re unhappy with the ESFA response

-You can write to the complaints adjudicator to decide on your case if you’re unhappy with how the ESFA has dealt with your complaint.
+You can contact the Department for Education if you’re unhappy with how the ESFA has dealt with your complaint.